Developer Guide

 Catching this,

-then retrieves the local JSON file containing the module’s information, reads it, and parses it into aModuleInfo
+getModuleInfoFromFilethen retrieves the local JSON file containing the module’s information, reads it, and parses it into aModuleInfoobject.

 The following sequence diagram illustrates this flow: